 Prepare for hurricane-force winds in Western WashingtonSeptember 29, 2013 @ 4:53 pm (Updated: 7:51 pm - 9/29/13 )

-National Weather Service in Seattle conjures up a thousand disastrous images - hurricane.
+While a picture is supposed to be worth a thousand words, one word from the National Weather Service in Seattle conjures up a thousand disastrous images - hurricane.

 The NWS says the strongest storm in memory for September is headed toward Western Washington.